Knowledge Centre > Jewellery History > History

 Though Queen Marie Antoinette was found to be guiltless, the scandal led to a huge decline in the Queen’s popularity and confirmed the belief of many people in France that she was a decadent spendthrift and that the monarchy were morally corrupt, more interested in frivolity than the welfare of the French people.
 The incident was historically significant as one of the events leading to the population of France becoming disillusioned with the monarchy and eventually leading to the French Revolution.

 Captivated by 18th century scandal?
-Shop Berganza’s collection of 18th century jewels and discover unique pieces glittering with intrigue.
+Shop Berganza’s collection of 18th century jewels, including vintage necklaces as well as antique necklaces and discover unique pieces glittering with intrigue.

 Post medieval sapphire fleur de lis ring, circa 16th century.
 Hatton Garden